-If you already have a recommendation in your LinkedIn profile, you will definitely impress your prospective employers.
+If you already have a recommendation in your LinkedIn profile, you will impress your prospective employers.

-Therefore, you need to ask your employers to write a recommendation for you that you can add on your LinkedIn profile in order to show them to your prospective employers.
+Therefore, you need to ask your employers to write a recommendation for you that you can add to your LinkedIn profile to show them to your prospective employers.